Today, I will explain why your business may be ready for a Fractional Executive Assistant.

 Number Two.
 Trust

-I know it can be challenging to trust someone else with managing your business.
+I know it can be challenging to trust someone else to manage your business.
 Start small, set expectations, and develop trust.

 Robert C. Solomon notes,